Ford's European sales slide threatens revival plan

 Ford has yet to resolve the dilemma between pricing and market share, which may deepen as German premium brands compete more aggressively against its mid-market cars, some observers say.

-(Additional reporting by Christiaan Hetzner in Frankfurt and Jennifer Clark in Milan; Editing by Helen Massy-Beresford and Marguerita Choy)
+(Additional reporting by Christiaan Hetzner in Frankfurt and Jennifer Clark in Milan; Editing by Helen Massy-Beresford)